Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/SEIM-HW1/Submission file.md

 - `source="nessus_logs.csv" host="Nessus_Logs" sourcetype="csv" dest_ip="10.11.36.23" | stats count(eval(severity="critical")) AS "Critical Database Server Vulnerabilities"`

+> It appears that there are 49 critical database server vulnerabilities

 3. Build an alert that monitors every day to see if this server has any critical vulnerabilities.
 If a vulnerability exists, have an alert emailed to `soc@vandalay.com`.